This site is not affiliated with any water heater manufacturer or plumber

 Is a tankless water heater worth the investment?

 For most homeowners, yes.
 While tankless units cost 2-3x more upfront than traditional tank heaters, they last 20+ years (vs. 8-12 for tanks), save 24-34% on water heating energy costs, and provide unlimited hot water.
-Most homeowners recoup the extra cost within 6-10 years through energy savings alone, plus potential rebates of $2,000+.
+Most homeowners recoup the extra cost within 6-10 years through energy savings alone, and some gas utilities pay rebates of $400 or more on qualifying units.

 3